divettemarco/PragSim/README.md

 # A Corpus of Pragmatic-Similarity Judgments over Spoken-Dialog Utterances
 This is a collection of 1,980 pragmatic-similarity judgments of spoken-dialog utterance pairs.
+Judgments are done on a continuous scale of 0 to 4, where 0 represents no similarities between an utterance pair and 4 represents almost identical.

 ## Expected Uses
 This data release can be used as an example for future data collections using the same or a similar protocol.
-This can also be used for modeling.
+This can also be used for modeling purposes as some data is included for normalization purposes.

 ## Collection Procedure
 Participants, judgment session structure, judgment process.